AlpAydinoglu/cdesign/README.md

 Optimization problem is formulated using  https://yalmip.github.io/ (YALMIP).

 `pathlcp`, `PenBMI`, `pathlcp` will need to be in the MATLAB path for the examples to run correctly.

+## Functionality
+The library can be used to design controllers for systems of the form \xdot